 01202 560219 / 07979 505569

-Therapy Room Southbourne is a psychological therapy service that offers Cognitive-Behavioural Therapy (CBT) as a treatment option for individuals suffering with depression, trauma and a range of anxiety disorders.
+I offer Cognitive-Behavioural Therapy (CBT) as a treatment option for individuals aged 14+ suffering with Depression, Trauma/PTSD and a range of anxiety disorders.

 Making the decision to seek help from a therapist is a very important step and one that needs to feel right for you.
 Therefore, I offer a free 15 minute telephone consultation so that you can discuss your difficulties and we can identify whether CBT may be useful for you.